MA in English from National University in 2016, and writes about linguistics, narratology, and cognitive poetics.

 Movement of Language

 Furthermore, Drayton’s frequent alliterations and consonances generate smooth rippling waves in the poem’s pace, which are consistent with the sounds of Drayton’s end rhymes and metrical stress; the two largest surges of current occur in the words “satisfy” and “fanatically,” which occur in the poem directly before two key moments of silence.
-Together, these effects create a lapping tide effect for the reader, during which the waves of sentences reach an accumulative threshold and crash into the shores of the reader’s mind, and then slowly subside back into the sea of verse.
+Together, these effects create a lapping tide effect for the reader, during which the waves of sentences reach an accumulative threshold, crash into the shores of the reader’s mind, and then slowly subside back into the sea of verse.

 Movement of Images